Balance: Stay Vertical – Resist the Hidden Danger of Falling

 A friend in her fifties recently told me when she went fishing a year ago and she was fearless when walking across a log laid over a stream in the woods.
 This year, she instinctively knew she would fall into the stream if she tried to cross on that same log; her balance had deteriorated that much in just a year’s time.

-Muscle groups and other causes of imbalances effecting function
+Muscle groups and other causes of imbalance

-- Poor postural muscles pulling you forward and down
+- Poor postural muscles

 - Tight hip flexors when sitting too long affects gait